COVID: Why we're anxious about returning to normal ― and what to do about it | DW | 28.04.2021

 Most of us want lockdowns and restrictions to be over.
-But that doesn't mean that going out into the world again will be easy for everyone.
-Mental health experts explain how to deal with post-pandemic anxiety.
+But that doesn't mean that going out into the world again will be easy.
+DW's Carla Bleiker asked mental health experts how to deal with post-pandemic anxiety.

 The invisible threat has people concerned about being out and about, even once officials will lift restrictions